NMK-HTI

 Empowering Heritage Professionals & Preserving Cultural Identity

-📍 Main Campus: Mombasa (Former Swahili Culture Centre, next to The Mombasa Hospital)
+• Main Campus: Mombasa (next to Mombasa Hospital)

-📍 Satellite Campuses: Nairobi National Museum & Lamu Museum
+• Satellite Campuses: Nairobi Museum and Lamu Museum

 Library Services & Functions